EXCLUSIVE-BNSF puts moratorium on adding more oil tank cars - sources

 AMMAN, March 13 Aid workers are in a "race against time" to prevent famine threatening millions of people in Yemen, a senior U.N. official said in Monday.

-NEW YORK/CALGARY Nov 12 BNSF Railroad, the Warren Buffett-owned company that has benefited most from the North Dakota shale boom, has told some customers that they cannot add new oil tank-cars to its system until next year, according to two people familiar with the matter.
+NEW YORK/CALGARY Nov 12 BNSF Railroad, the Warren Buffett-owned firm that has benefited most from the North Dakota shale boom, has told some customers that they can't add new oil tank-cars to its system until next year, according to two people familiar with the matter.

 Oil shippers seeking to add as many as a dozen new crude oil trains to BNSF's lines, or more than 1,000 tank cars, have been "blocked out," one of the sources said.
 "They can keep however many they are running but cannot bring on any more."